swisstopo/topo-satromo/README.md

 3. moves the product and its persisted information with rclone to S3
 4. creates a static STAC Catalog
 5. updates `tools/last_updates.csv`.
-6. invalidates the STAC Catalog on Coudfront: [STACB ROWSER](https://tinyurl.com/satromo-int) fetches latest version of the STAC catalog
+6. invalidates the STAC Catalog on Coudfront: [STAC BROWSER](https://tinyurl.com/satromo-int) fetches latest version of the STAC catalog

 ## Technologies